 Use a pen to draw a simple face on your finger(s).
 Use this as a puppet to tell the story or ask the children review questions.
-You could also "dress up" the character with a small cloth for a head covering or a man's headdress.
-You could use a rubber band as a headband to keep the fabric secure.
+You could also "dress up" the character with a small cloth for a veil or a man's headdress.
+You could use a rubber band as a headband.